 2005).
 (In German, Reification is called Verdinglichung). - Extract from Social

 Christopher F. Zurn, Assistant Professor of Philosophy, Department of Philosophy, University of Kentucky

 "Honneth argues that the concept of reification can be productively re-animated today under changed theoretical and historical conditions by understanding acts of reification as actions in which an objectivating stance to the others, the world, or the self is adopted, while simultaneously forgetting the constitutive connections that such an objectivating stance has to our practical, interested, and normatively laden interactions with others.
 The reification of others involves a disregard of the structures of normatively-imbued and meaningful recognition of others, where that disregard is located in distorted forms of sociality that serve to dehumanize participants and thereby perpetuate pathological social structures.
 Reification of the physical world means a forgetfulness of the significance that objects and relations in the physical world might have for others.
 Reification of objects then involves a systematic forgetting of the way in which they are constituted as meaningful and useful to us only in a specific context of social purposes and social interaction.
 Reification of objects is then a sort derivative phenomenon from the reification of others.
-Reification of ones own self involves a distorted relation to ones own inner states, where one forgets that ones relation to self is first and foremost a practical relation, a kind of qualitative recognition of ones self first made possible through the variety of intersubjective relations of recognition one experiences.
+Reification of ones own self involves a distorted relation to ones own inner states, where one forgets that ones relation to self is first and foremost a practical relation.
 The analysis identifies two varieties of such self-reification evident in contemporary culture.
 Exemplary here is the kind of reification that occurs when individuals are required to take a disinterested stance towards their personality type and adjust their detached observations of their inner states to standardized grids for self-profiling: think for instance of the reification involved in establishing one's identity profile in on-line dating forums.